apache/trafficserver/doc/developer-guide/api/functions/TSConfig.en.rst

 These functions provide a mechanism to safely update configurations for a plugin.

-If a plugin stores its configuration in a data structure, updating that structure due to changes in the configuration file can be dangerous due to the asynchonous nature of plugin callbacks.
+If a plugin stores its configuration in a data structure, updating that structure due to changes in the configuration file can be dangerous due to the asynchronous nature of plugin callbacks.
 To avoid that problem these functions allow a plugin to register a configuration and then later replace it with another instance without changing the instance in use by plugin callbacks.
 This works in the same manner as `shared pointer <https://en.wikipedia.org/wiki/Smart_pointer>`__.
 When a plugin needs